 Do not accept a CAUTION without advice from a recommended solicitor.
 This is an admission of responsibility and goes on the police national computer.

-Duty solicitors don't always have experience with protest law, we recommend asking the police to contact.
+You have the right to FREE LEGAL ADVICE at the police station.
+Duty solicitors don't always have experience with protest law, we recommend asking the police to contact:

 Howard & Byrne (York): 01904 431421